daosman/oot-ice/README.md

 ### Deploy

-A 'MachineConfig' is suplied to deploy the driver container to the cluster.
+A `MachineConfig` is suplied to deploy the driver container to the cluster.

 ```bash
 oc apply -f mc-oot-ice.yaml